Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 What Are the Limitations of Gemini in Google Sheets?

-The gap between what it handles reliably and what it handles poorly is worth understanding before your team begins relying on it.
-Gemini in Sheets offers two main capabilities: natural language formula generation and conversational data analysis.
-You access both through the "Ask Gemini" spark button in the top-right corner, which opens a side panel.
+That said, the gap between what it handles reliably and what it handles poorly is worth understanding before your team begins relying on it.
+You access Gemini through the "Ask Gemini" spark button in the top-right corner, which opens a side panel.
 Business Standard or above is required.

 Where Formula Generation Works